 Does a native English speaker also translate from English?

 Most professional translators only translate into their mother tongue because this is the language they know best.
 A common exception involves minority languages which have few native speakers.

 Translation isn’t merely the transfer of words from one language to another but the transfer of meaning.
 Therefore translators need excellent skills in both their foreign and their native language, in-depth cultural knowledge about the countries where their languages are spoken.
 They also often take additional courses in their area(s) of specialisation.

-How many works can a translator manage per day?
+How many words can a translator manage per day?

 It is best to speak to your translator about a specific text if you are unsure how long to allow for translation.

 Why do translators have specialisations?

 Translators have specialisations because translating a text on a particular subject often requires an in-depth knowledge of that field and the terminology used.
 Therefore a translator specialising in finance will probably not be the best person to translate a software user manual.
 This specialist knowledge is acquired in various ways: some translators have degrees in or have worked in their specialist field while others have learnt on the job.